jayanthi06/PredictiveAnalysisTrafficMngmnt/README.md

 The dataset employed in this project includes:

-- **Traffic Volume Counts**: Detailed records of vehicle counts at various urban locations over specified time intervals.
+- **Traffic Volume Counts**: Detailed records of vehicle counts at various urban locations over specified time intervals.

 ## Methodology

 1. **Data Preprocessing**:
-   - **Cleaning**: Addressed missing or inconsistent data entries.
+   - **Cleaning**: Addressed missing or inconsistent data entries.
-   - **Normalization**: Standardized data to ensure uniformity across all records.
+   - **Normalization**: Standardized data to ensure uniformity across all records.

 2. **Exploratory Data Analysis (EDA)**:
-   - Visualized traffic trends over time.
+   - Visualized traffic trends over time.
-   - Identified peak traffic hours and high-congestion zones.
+   - Identified peak traffic hours and high-congestion zones.

 3. **Predictive Modeling**:
-   - Implemented time-series forecasting models, such as ARIMA and Prophet, to predict future traffic volumes.
+   - Implemented time-series forecasting models, such as ARIMA and Prophet, to predict future traffic volumes.
-   - Evaluated model performance using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+   - Evaluated model performance using metrics like Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

 4. **Visualization**:
-   - Developed interactive dashboards to display current traffic conditions and future forecasts.
+   - Developed interactive dashboards to display current traffic conditions and future forecasts.

 ## Results

 The predictive models achieved:

-- **ARIMA Model**: MAE of X and RMSE of Y.
+- **ARIMA Model**: MAE of X and RMSE of Y.
-- **Prophet Model**: MAE of A and RMSE of B.
+- **Prophet Model**: MAE of A and RMSE of B.

-These results indicate the models' effectiveness in forecasting urban traffic patterns.
+These results indicate the models' effectiveness in forecasting urban traffic patterns.

 ## Usage